Shakespeare’s Women

 impossible conveyance: unbelievable skill. a man at a mark: the center of a target. poniards: daggers.

-i.e., the most distant place imaginable. had left him: had been left for Adam by God.
+The North Star: i.e., the most distant place imaginable. had left him: had been left for Adam by God.

 cleft his club: splintered Hercules’ famous club and turned it into firewood.